Mount Pleasant Square: Old Mount Pleasant

-The houses at Old Mountpleasant predate the houses in Mountpleasant Square.
+The houses at Old Mountpleasant predate the houses in Mountpleasant Square and were built in the second half of the 18th century.
 Among the early residents was Thomas Ivory, a Corkman who was one of the most important architects working in Dublin in the latter part of the 18th Century (and the only one of the three major architects of Georgian Dublin who was Irish).
-Ivory designed a number of significant surviving buildings in the city including the Blue Coat School (now the Law Society Headquarters in Blackhall Place) and Newcomen Bank in Castle Street (now the Rates Office).
-He was also Master of the Architectural Drawing School in Dublin.
-He died in 1786.
+He lived at number 6 Old Mount Pleasant.

 The Swan River

 The Swan River, although now hidden from view, defines the landscape and topography of Ranelagh.
 From its source near Kimmage Manor it flows through Rathmines and Ranelagh and joins the River Dodder below Ballsbridge.
 In Ranelagh it flows to the east through Mount Pleasant Square (where the arch leads out to Mount Pleasant Avenue) before crossing into Ranelagh Gardens.

 Ranelagh Multi-Denominational School

 This RIAI Gold Medal award-winning school was designed by O'Donnell & Tuomey Architects and opened in 1998 (subsequently extended).
 It replaced the 'tin school', a hall built in 1893 (later a church).
 The new building is contemporary in design but its scale and finishes (salvaged brick and timber) are in sympathy with the adjoining historic buildings.